oselin/drone-pose-estimation/README.md

 The performances are compared with standard trilateration algorithm, solved via numerical approach (Least Square Minimization - LSM)

-The project has been developed as ROS2 package (Distribution: Humble), mainly developed in Python3.
+The project has been developed as ROS2 package (distribution: Humble), mainly developed in Python3.

-This research was conducted along with the course **Design Methods for Unmanned Vehicles**

 Authors:
 @[muttigiacomo](https://github.com/muttigiacomo)